wumpz/wumpz.github.io/_posts/2020-12-11-some-remarks-to-java-ellipsis.md

 Inernally an array is here used as well.
 Within your method you process this parameter like a normal array.

 > Note: The VarArg parameter must be the last parameter of a method.
-There can only be one VarArg parameter.
+There can only be one VarArg parameter per method.

 # Processing a VarArg parameter